-What should be in the termination letter.
+What should be in the termination letter?
 When a physician decides to leave a position, I find that many physicians feel like the termination letter would be a good place to air their grievances.
-These are all the reasons why I’m leaving all of the things that have happened to me, which I don’t appreciate.
+These are why I’m leaving all the things that have happened to me that I don’t appreciate.
 These are the things that led to me deciding to terminate the agreement.
 The termination letter is not the place to do that.
-If a physician actually believes that the employer is not following through on the terms of a contract, they should let them know in writing that the employer is in breach and generally, most contracts will have what’s called a cure period, which will then give the party a certain amount of time to fix whatever the problems are.
+Suppose a physician believes that the employer is not following through on the terms of a contract.
+In that case, they should inform them in writing that the employer is in breach.
+Generally, most contracts will have a cure period, giving the party time to fix whatever the problems are.

-Medical Agreement Termination
+Medical Contract Termination

 Physician Employment Contract Letter to Terminate